 Gluten adds an elasticity and stickiness to dough and batter.
 Xanthan gum emulates these characteristics in gluten free baking, and helps lock in moisture.

-Does It Matter What Brand of Gluten Free Flour I Use?
+What Brand of Gluten Free Flour is Best?

 I’ve tried this recipe with a few different brands of gluten free flour, and so far each of them has worked great: